DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

 "PasswordAuthentication" and change it to `PasswordAuthentication no` - make sure to remove any `#` characters from the start of the line as they comment it out!
 If there is no line with "PasswordAuthentication" yet, just add the `PasswordAuthentication no` line somewhere in the middle of the config, *before* any lines that start with "Match", like "Match user asfd".
+Do the same to ensure that a `ChallengeResponseAuthentication no` line exists.

 Save the file and restart the SSH server to make sure the changed config is loaded:
 `# systemctl restart sshd`